mesosphere/dcos-kafka-service/README.md

     </dependency>

-The above is the correct dependency for the Kafka Client Library to use with the DC/OS Cassandra service.
+The above is the correct dependency for the Kafka Client Library to use with the DC/OS Kafka service.
 After adding this dependency to your project, you should have access to the correct binary dependencies to interface with the Kafka Cluster.

 ### Connecting the Kafka Client Library